To add an action to your workflow, click the plus (+) icon in your workflow.

 Create a task

 The Create a task action allows you to automatically create and associate a new task with each contact that completes your workflow.
-You can choose to set the task's owner based on each contact's HubSpot Owner or select a specific HubSpot Owner for all the tasks set by this workflow.
+You can choose to set the task's owner based on each contact's contact owner or select a specific contact owner for all the tasks set by this workflow.
 You can also assign tasks to users based on a custom owner property.

 You can set the task's title, due date, email reminder date, notes, and type right from your workflow.
 You also can insert contact personalization tokens in the task's title and notes.
 For more information about creating tasks in workflows, check out this article.